SSGAalto/recagglo/README.md

                         max_clust = n/mclust (default = 6.0).
 Must be > 0.
   --rho_s FLOAT         Multiplier of sqrt(n) for sample size (default = 0.5).
                         Must be > 0.
-  --skip_index          Skip first column if it is an index and not a feature.
+  --skip_index          Skip first column if it is an index and not a
+                        attribute.
   --verbose             Verbose printing.

 Required input/output file arguments: